dojo/docs/dojox/form/manager/_Mixin.rst

   // writing the value
   fm.formWidgetValue("lastName", "Smith");

-The first parameter is a name of `a controlled form element <dojox/form/manager#controlled-elements>`_ (a string).
+The first parameter is a name of :ref:`a controlled form element <dojox/form/manager>` (a string).
 The optional second parameter is a value to be set.
 It is usually a string too.

 The returned value is: